powerdata/tango/README.md

     * results contains the expected transient stability results for each unit.

-See the java and fortran sections to re-run the examles.
+See the java and fortran sections to locally generate the examples.

 ## More Information